Staff profile

 Professor Cave has held a number of advisory and public body roles including

-- Core member of the House of Commons Health and Social Care Committee Expert Panel which most recently evaluated Patient Safety in 2024, digitisation of NHS & pharmacy in 2023
+- 2022-24 Core member of the House of Commons Health and Social Care Committee Expert Panel under the Conservative government which evaluated Patient Safety in 2024, digitisation of NHS & pharmacy in 2023

-- Co-convenor of the Medical Ethics Expert Group of the Infected Blood Inquiry from 2019-22
+- 2019-22 Co-convenor of the Medical Ethics Expert Group of the Infected Blood Inquiry

 She has contributed to professional guidance on Genetic Testing in Childhood and involvement of the police following abortion.